AntonSol919/linkspace/homepage/basics.md

 <br>
 [@:bob:maintainance:com]
 </span>
 </div>

+We do want to control who access what, how, and when.

-Entries in linkspace have two fields that precede the path.
+To do so, points in linkspace have two fields that precede the path.
 A **domain** field and **group** field.
 Essentially each combination of (domain, group) has its own tree.

+The group indicates the set of intended recipients.
+The device running linkspace instance run and configure a group exchange process to merge trees with others.

 An application picks a domain name.
-When running it signals what data is required from the group.
-A developer deals with reading and writing the tree.
+It only has to interfaces with the tree.
 Not with managing connections.

-The group indicates the set of intended recipients.
-The device running linkspace instance run and configure a group exchange process to exchange data with others.

 <div class="entrygrid big">
 <span id="hh3">[HASH_3]</span>
 <span>message_board<br>[#:example:com]</span>
 <span>/image/BrokenMachine.jpg<br>2015/01/02</span>
 <span>[image data]<br>[@:alice:sales:com]</span>
 <span id="hh4">[HASH_4]</span>
 <span>message_board<br>[#:example:com]</span>
 <span>/thread/Coffee machine broke!/msg<br>2023/03/02</span>
 <span>fix pls? <span id="hh3">[HASH_3]</span><br>[@:alice:sales:com]</span>
 <span id="hh5">[HASH_5]</span>
 <span>message_board  [#:example:com]</span>
 <span>/thread/Coffee machine broke!/msg<br>2023/03/03</span>